mir-group/CiderPress/_sources/features/sl.rst.txt

 can be used, resulting in a meta-generalized gradient approximation (meta-GGA or MGGA).
-To help enforce physical constraints such as uniform scaling, regularized features are often introduced, including the reduced gradient
+To help enforce physical constraints such as uniform scaling, regularized features are often introduced, including the reduced gradient\ :footcite:p:`Perdew1996`

 .. math:: p = \frac{|\nabla n|^2}{2(3\pi^2)^{1/3}n^{4/3}}

-and the iso-orbital indicator
+and the iso-orbital indicator\ :footcite:p:`Sun2013`

 .. math:: \alpha = \frac{\tau - \tau_W}{\tau_0}